meyiao/xfeatc/README.md

 # xfeatc
 Cpp port of [xfeat](https://github.com/verlab/accelerated_features).
-The pre&post processing steps have been carefully validated to make sure that the results align well with the original pytorch code.

 ## The original work
 * https://github.com/verlab/accelerated_features/tree/main

+## Features
+* The pre&post processing steps have been carefully validated to make sure that the results align well with the original pytorch code.
+* The InstanceNormalization layer has been moved from the model to pre-processing step
+* The outputs have been changed from [B, C, H, W] to [B, H, W, C], which makes the post-processing much faster.
+* Use FastExp instead of std::exp to speed up the softmax operation.

 # Usage
 ### 1. Prepare onnxruntime.